-The malfunction indicator lamp will come on in one of two ways:
+The malfunction indicator light will come on in one of two ways:

-Malfunction indicator lamp on steady - An emission control system malfunction has been detected.
+- Malfunction indicator light on steady An emission control system malfunction has been detected.
 Check the fuel filler cap.
 If the fuel filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
-The second lamp should turn off after a few driving trips.
-If the second lamp does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
-You do not need to have your vehicle towed to the dealer.

-- Malfunction indicator lamp blinking An engine misfire has been detected which may damage the emission control system.
+The the second light should turn off after a few driving trips.
+If the turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
+You do not need to have your vehicle towed to the dealer. - Malfunction indicator light blinking An engine misfire has been detected which may damage the emission control system.
 To reduce or avoid emission control system damage: - do not drive at speeds above 45 MPH (72 km/h). - avoid hard acceleration or deceleration. - avoid steep uphill grades. - if possible, reduce the amount of cargo being hauled or towed.

-The malfunction indicator lamp may stop blinking and come on steady.
+The malfunction indicator light may stop blinking and come on steady.
 Have the vehicle inspected by a NISSAN dealer.
 You do not need to have your vehicle towed to the dealer.